Rysth/REACT-UpdateEC/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse Team for reviewing my code and making me a better professional.
+I would like to thank the [Nait Creative](https://www.figma.com/@Naitcreative) for providing me with a landing page design to get inspiration for the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>